winstonhenke/Salesforce/README.md

 - What Salesforce calls tables in a database
 - There are standard objects like Accounts and Contacts
 - Also custom objects you can create when modeling things specific to your business
+- There are several other types of objects
+  - External objects
+  - Platform events
+  - BigObjects
+- They can be classified as Enterprise Application objects or Light Application objects
 - Records are rows in object database tables
 - Fields are columns in object database tables
 - You can still add custom fields to standard objects

+---

+### Object Relationships

+- Two main types of object relationships
+  - Lookup (basically a foreign key in SQL)
+    - Typically, you use lookup relationships when objects are only related in some cases
+    - Can be one-to-one or one-to-many
+    - Objects in lookup relationships usually work as stand-alone objects and have their own tabs in the user interface
+  - Master-Detail
+    - In this type of relationship, one object is the master and another is the detail
+      - The detail object doesn't work as a standalone object
+    - The master object controls certain behaviors of the detail object, like who can view the detail’s data
+    - With a master-detail relationship between Property and Offer, you can delete the property and all its associated offers from your system
+    - When you’re creating master-detail relationships, you always create the relationship field on the detail object
+- There a third relationship type called a hierarchical relationship
+  - The main difference is that hierarchical relationships are only available on the User object
+  - You can use them for things like creating management chains between users

 ---